risk-first/website/menagerie/Communication-Risk.md

 #### Marketing Communications

-When we are talking about a product or a brand, mitigating [Channel Risk](Communication-Risk#channel-risk) is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).
-How do you ensure that the information about your (useful) project makes it to the right people?
+When we are talking about a product or a brand, mitigating [Channel Risk](Communication-Risk#channel-risk) is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).  <!-- tweet-end --> How do you ensure that the information about your (useful) project makes it to the right people?
 How do you address the right channels?

 This works both ways.
 Let's looks at some of the **Channel Risks** from the point of view of a hypothetical software tool, **D**, which would really useful in my software: